KasRoid/Introduction-to-Computer-Networks/2.How-Computer-Network-Work/README.md

 - Physical burned on NIC (Network Inteface Card)
 - Allows internetwork communication via hubs, switches, and routers
 - LAN communication

+---

+## Half vs. Full Duplex Communication

+Network communication will occur in either full or half duplex mode

+- Half Duplex: Can send and receive data, but not at the same time
+- Full Duplex: Can send and receive data simultaneously